-What is Zen Buddhism?
+What is Zen?

-Trying to explain or define Zen Buddhism, by reducing it to a book, to a few definitions, or to a website is illusion.
+Trying to explain or define Zen Buddhism, by reducing it to a book, to a few definitions, or to a website is impossible.
 Instead, it freezes Zen in time and space, thereby weakening its meaning.

-Defining Zen is like trying to describe the taste of honey to someone who has never tasted it before.
+Defining Zen (禅) is like trying to describe the taste of honey to someone who has never tasted it before.
 You can try to explain the texture and scent of honey, or you can try to compare and correlate it with similar foods.
 However, honey is honey!
 As long as you have not tasted it, you are in the illusion of what honey is.

-The same goes with Zen, because Zen Buddhism is a practice that needs to be experienced, not a concept that you can intellectualize or understand with your brain.
+The same goes with Zen because Zen Buddhism is a practice that needs to be experienced, not a concept that you can intellectualize or understand with your brain.
 The information that we'll give here won't cover all of what of Zen is, but is a starting point to the Zen experience.

-So, what is Zen Buddhism?
+So, what is Zen?

-Zen Buddhism is, first and foremost, a practice that was uninterruptedly transmitted from master to disciple, and that goes back to the spiritual awakening (Satori in Japanese) of a man named Siddharta Gautama (Shakyamuni Gotama in Japanese) - The Buddha - 2500 years ago in India.
+At the heart of the Japanese culture lies Zen, a school of Mahayana Buddhism.
+Zen is, first and foremost, a practice that was uninterruptedly transmitted from master to disciple, and that goes back to the Awakening of a man named Siddhārtha Gautama (Shakyamuni Gotama in Japanese) - The Buddha - 2500 years ago in India.

 Zazen is an attitude of spiritual awakening, which when practiced, can become the source from which all the actions of daily life flow - eating, sleeping, breathing, walking, working, talking, thinking, and so on.

 Zen is not a moral teaching, and as it is without dogma, it does not require one to believe in anything.
-A true spiritual path does not tell people what to believe in, rather it shows them how to think; or, in the case of Zen - what not to think.
+A true spiritual path does not tell people what to believe in; rather it shows them how to think; or, in the case of Zen - what not to think.

-"Zen is not a theory, an idea, or a piece of knowledge.
+Zen is not a theory, an idea, or a piece of knowledge.
 It is not a belief, a dogma, or a religion...